controllinghand/smartnode/README.md

 # SmartNode
 ### Bash Checker for smartnode on Ubuntu 16.04 LTS x64
 ### (!)
 No need to run this if you already used the official bash installer
 ### ATTENTION: This installer is only suitable for a dedicated vps.
-The anti-ddos script in this installer will disable all ports including the http, https and dns ports.
 ### This gives you the option to change the SSH port default but can be skipped

 ### This is from the great work of https://forum.smartcash.cc/u/msg768